-In USA and Canadian waters the herring weir fishery occurred from May to September each year along the southwestern shore of the Bay of Fundy, and scattered along the coasts of western Nova Scotia and northern Maine.
+In USA and Canadian waters, the herring weir fishery occurs from May to October along the southwestern shore of the Bay of Fundy, and is scattered along the coasts of western Nova Scotia and northern Maine.
 In 1990 there were 180 active weirs in western Bay of Fundy (Read 1994).
-According to Canadian DFO officials, for 1998, there were 225 weir licenses for herring weirs on the New Brunswick and Nova Scotia sides of the Bay of Fundy (60 from Grand Manan Island, 95 from Deer and Campobello Islands, 30 from Passamaquoddy Bay, 35 from East Charlotte area, and 5 from the Saint John area).
+According to Canadian Dept. of Fisheries and Oceans (DFO) officials, for 1998, there were 225 licenses for herring weirs on the New Brunswick and Nova Scotia sides of the Bay of Fundy (60 from Grand Manan Island, 95 from Deer and Campobello Islands, 30 from Passamaquoddy Bay, 35 from East Charlotte area, and 5 from the Saint John area).
 The number of licenses has been fairly consistent since 1985 (Ed Trippel, pers. comm.), but the number of active weirs is less than the number of licenses, and the number has been decreasing every year, primarily due to competition with salmon mariculture sites (A. Read, pers. comm.).
+Around Grand Manan, there were 25 active weirs in 2001, and 21 in 2002 (H. Koopman, pers. comm).
+But numbers of weirs for the Nova Scotia shore, Campobello, Deer and the Wolves Islands, or the New Brunswick mainland shore are unknown (H. Koopman, pers. comm.).